THE BEST OF NAMIBIA AND BOTSWANA

 - All transfers according to the itinerary

-- 2 scheduled game activities daily, national park fees, laundry service, all soft drinks and local alcoholic drinks at Mopiri Camp, Sango Safari Camp and Chobe Bakwena Lodge
+- Scheduled activities, national park fees, all soft drinks and local alcoholic drinks at Rra Dinare Camp and Chobe Bakwena Lodge

 Important: On all light aircraft flights in Botswana, the luggage, including camera equipment and hand luggage, is restricted to 20 kg per person.